pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 Standard Input and Output
 -------------------------

-``(In the following code snippets, press the icon on the left that looks like a piece of paper to see the multiple files being used)``

 We often have a need to interact with users, either to get data or to provide some sort of result.
 The C++ ``<iostream>`` library provides us with the functionality to get information as console input and to output information to the console.
 This input and output is handled in what is known as a ``stream``.